visual-learning/object-localization/README.md

 Report the final class-wise AP on the test set and the mAP.

+## Task 3: Visualizing Class Activation Maps (Extra Credit)

+Another popular way to visualize how your network is learning is Class activation maps (as explained in the lecture)!
+In this task, we want you to experiment with state-of-the-art CAM methods (feel free to use existing implementations such as https://github.com/frgfm/torch-cam).
+Using a network you trained (in either task 1 or task 2), apply one (or more) CAM methods to visualize how well your network is doing.
+In the report, explain the implementation of the method you chose in 2-3 sentences.
+Additionally, add 2-3 visualizations in the report and try comparing and contrasting with the inferences you made using heatmaps.

 # Submission Checklist

 In all the following tasks, coding and analysis, please write a short summary of what you tried, what worked (or didn't), and what you learned, in the report.
 Write the code into the files as specified.
 Submit a zip file (`ANDREWID.zip`) with all the code files, and a single `REPORT.pdf`, which should have commands that TAs can run to re-produce your results/visualizations etc. Also mention any collaborators or other sources used for different parts of the assignment.